-How do you help smart talented people grow/change when what they’ve been doing has served them so well and no one is complaining about them?
-Complicating the issue is that they tend to be so busy doing their job that they have difficulty taking the time to reflect.
+Complicating the issue of elevating successful people is an executive’s tendency to be so busy with their job that they have difficulty taking the time to reflect.
 Even more problematic is that senior executives receive little constructive developmental feedback.

-I periodically conduct a literature review of the research on leadership development to see what my colleagues find is both important and valid.
-Coupling that knowledge with my own experience working with senior executives, I’ve learned that most executives can improve on at least one or two behaviors that in the “eyes” of their subordinates and key stakeholders are important.
-Yes, you got it right.
-If you concentrate on improving behaviors that others believe would make a positive impact, you’re likely to be more effective.
+I periodically conduct a literature review of the research on leadership development to see what my colleagues find both important and valid.
+Coupling that knowledge with my own experience working with senior executives, I’ve learned that most executives can improve on at least one or two behaviors that their subordinates and key stakeholders value.
+If you concentrate on improving behaviors others believe would make a positive impact, you’re likely to be more effective.

-However, let me be clear, I’m not talking about a popularity contest where you try to please others and pander to their desires.
-I’m referring to the remarkable ability that intelligent people have in knowing what one or two behaviors their leaders can improve upon that will have a positive impact on their followers.
-Think about the last time you said to yourself, “I wish my boss would just ____ more or less often.”
-And, in my experience, when you ask for this type of developmental input, there usually is remarkable consistency in what key stakeholders deem is important.
+I’m not talking about a popularity contest where you try to please others and pander to their desires.
+I’m referring to the remarkable ability that intelligent people have in knowing what behaviors their leaders can improve upon that will have a positive impact on their followers.
+Think about the last time you said to yourself, “I wish my boss would ____ more or less often.”
+In my experience, when you ask for this type of developmental input, it can result in remarkable consistency in what key stakeholders deem important.

 The key for successful executives is to be willing to solicit constructive developmental input from people they trust and hold in esteem.
 Feedback from people they don’t value will fall on deaf ears.
-However, soliciting constructive feedback is more challenging than it seems because most people have difficulty giving face-to-face developmental feedback, especially to a boss.
-Standard 360 feedback surveys really don’t work well for this type of work.
-You need to have a dialogue with the respondents to dig for the nuggets that only come out in a conversation.
-Hence, the need for an independent third party who can establish trust with the feedback givers, enforce confidentiality guidelines and sort through the data to find the gold.
+Of course, soliciting constructive feedback can be challenging because most people have difficulty giving face-to-face developmental feedback, especially to a boss.
+Standard feedback surveys don’t usually work well for this type of work.
+Executives need to have a dialogue with the respondents to dig for the nuggets that can only come out in a conversation.

-Furthermore, packaging and delivering the feedback in a way that the executive can digest is equally important.
+Packaging and delivering the feedback in a way that the executive can digest is equally important.
 I remember the head of a division of a Fortune 100 pharmaceutical company telling me after I gave him feedback, “I was really worried that the feedback would be much worse.”
-This was from someone who was considered one of the top people in the industry not to mention the company!
-Everyone, including the most competent, dread developmental feedback.
+Everyone, including the most competent, can dread developmental feedback.

-Then, after you’ve integrated the new or changed behavior into your behavioral repertoire, you can go back to the well and pick another key behavior and work on that.
+Learning new behaviors takes practice over time.
+It has to become second nature and that only comes through repetition.
+After you’ve integrated the new or changed behavior into your behavioral repertoire, you can go back to the well and pick another key behavior to focus on.

+It’s never too late to reevaluate where you stand and improve on your behaviors.
 I’m reminded of Tiger Woods who, at the top of his game, decided he needed to refine his stroke.
 He hired a new coach and completely relearned how to hit the ball.
-Benny Goodman, the famed clarinetist, also decided on his own that he needed to improve.
-In his case, he had to remove the calluses from his fingers so that he could learn a new way to play the clarinet and then rebuild new calluses.
-That’s what star performers do.
-They keep raising the bar.
-They don’t wait for their bosses to tell them to.
+Another great example is Benny Goodman, the famed clarinetist, who decided on his own that he needed to improve.
+He learned how to hold the clarinet differently and needed develop new calluses on his finger tips to replace the ones he had from 20+ years of playing.
+That’s what star performers do — they keep raising the bar in whatever way they can.